 Note: The Judicial Council is not to be charged for the cost of work necessary to invoice and process payments made under this Agreement.

-Overtime: Consultant may charge overtime, at a rate of 1.5 times the Hourly Rate given in Exhibit D, but only for those hours of Work performed by an employee (i) over eight (8) hours in a single day, or (ii) more than 40 hours in any calendar week The Judicial Council will not be responsible for any additional overtime for the Work, unless specifically required by applicable law.
+Overtime: Consultant may charge overtime, at a rate of 1.5 times the Hourly Rate given in Exhibit D, but only for those hours of Work performed by an employee (i) over eight (8) hours in a single day, or (ii) more than 40 hours in any calendar week.
+The Judicial Council will not be responsible for any additional overtime for the Work, unless specifically required by applicable law.

 Calculation of Work Costs for Consultant’s Sub-Consultant Employees: